chartbeat-labs/lein-assembly/README.md

 ``:location`` /target/assembly - where the archive is populated.

-``:archive :format`` :tgz   - creates a .tgz, you can specify :tar instead
+``:archive :format`` :tgz   - creates a .tgz, you can specify :tar or :zip instead

 ``:archive :name`` PROJECT-NAME-VERSION-archive